 Dewatering screens are designed to reduce the moisture content of the material that is fed across them.
 As the screen vibrates it moves the material across its inclined screen deck and separates excess moisture from the material that falls through the screen decks openings.
 Removing the excess moisture allows the downstream dryers to work more efficiently, by reducing energy consumption, and provide a more consistent final product.

-Vibratory screens screen out unwanted material from “on spec” material and enable improved bulk material processing.
+Vibratory equipment screens out unwanted material from “on spec” material and enable improved bulk material processing.
 These are the four basic screening applications that William Neundorfer & Co. most commonly observes as solutions to our client’s bulk material processing challenges.
 WNC works closely with our clients to provide custom designed solutions for their specific needs.
 Contact Us Today if you have any questions about vibratory screens and how they could help with your application.